 About his unique approach to counseling, Dr. Anderson says: "I like to use images, stories, metaphor, and humor.
 The goofy lightbulb-in-therapy image came to me in the middle of a session a couple of years ago.
 After sharing it with a number of patients, one said, 'You have to make a youtube video of this!"

-Dr. Anderson ("Kevin" to his patients) is a psychologist, marriage counselor, and life coach with thirty-three years of experience providing services to individuals, couples, and families.
-He works with people who live near Toledo and by telephone or Skype with those who live farther away.
+Dr. Anderson ("Kevin" to his patients) is a psychologist, marriage counselor, and life coach with thirty-five years of experience providing services to individuals, couples, and families.
+He works with people who live near Toledo and by telephone or video conference with those who live farther away.

 Kevin holds a Ph.D. in Counseling Psychology from The Ohio State University.
 Before going into full-time private practice in 1995, he was the Executive Director of a large mental health center for children and families in crisis in the Toledo, Ohio area.
 As a consulting psychologist, he authored a manual of best practices in mental health that sold throughout the United States and in fifteen other countries.
 He has provided training to hundreds of clinicians on effective individual and couples therapy.